-Upon completing this course, students should be able to demonstrate key knowledge and capabilities, including:
+Upon completing this course, students will be able to:

-- Articulating the role and importance of data literacy and storytelling in public relations, advertising, and related fields - Being able to ask good questions and demonstrating appropriate problem-solving skills - Have a fundamental understanding of basic statistics and data literacy - Demonstrating an ability to evaluate and synthesize various data sets from traditional and emerging research, and to draw valid insights - Demonstrating a basic level of proficiency with select data visualization tools - Detecting stories from data and to draw contextually relevant insights - Converting data/analytical results into compelling stories that should resonate with target audiences - Effectively communicating data insights to target audiences - Developing and practicing critical thinking skills
+- Explain the role and importance of data literacy and storytelling in public relations, advertising, and related fields - Being able to ask good questions and demonstrating appropriate problem-solving skills - Have a fundamental understanding of basic statistics and data literacy - Demonstrating an ability to evaluate and synthesize various data sets from traditional and emerging research, and to draw valid insights - Demonstrating a basic level of proficiency with select data visualization tools - Detecting stories in data and to draw contextually relevant insights - Converting data/analytical results into compelling stories that should resonate with target audiences - Effectively communicating data insights to target audiences - Developing and practicing critical thinking skills slides and required supplemental readings will be posted weekly on Blackboard.
+Students will not be able to attend classes via Zoom except during the one class designated for Zoom (an online focus group exercise).